springernature/webpagetest-mapper/README.md

 Perhaps you'd like
 to generate a report
-containing fancy visualizations
+containing sprauncy visualizations
 of your website's performance.
 Or maybe you want
-to analyse all the raw data behind
+to analyse all of the raw data behind
-WebPageTest's median-based summaries.
+WebPageTest's median-based summaries
+using a spreadsheet.

 This tool can help you
 do both of those things.
+It can also be extended
+to map WebPageTest result data into any conceivable format.

 ## How do I install it?